 A huge element of improving our ways of working and the delivery of patient care will be the implementation of our new Electronic Patient Record (EPR).

-Currently, our focus is on how we implement an EPR at Aintree, Broadgreen and the Royal, but we are working closely with colleagues from Liverpool Women's Hospital NHS FT and the Liverpool Adult Acute and Specialist Providers (The Clatterbridge Cancer Centre NHS FT, Liverpool Heart and Chest Hospitals NHS FT and The Walton Centre NHS FT) as we work towards the goal of a singular EPR across NHS University Hospitals of Liverpool Group in the future.
+Currently, our focus is on how we implement an EPR at Aintree, Broadgreen and the Royal, but we are working closely with UHL Group colleagues at Liverpool Women’s Hospital and Liverpool Heart and Chest Hospital, alongside The Walton Centre and The Clatterbridge Cancer Centre, as we work towards the goal of a singular EPR across Liverpool in the future.

 A new EPR affects all colleagues, and we want everyone to feel they can be involved.
 Through this page we'll be keeping you up to date with the latest on EPR, and as the programme progresses, we look forward to inviting you to become a part of our transformation journey.